 June 2015 Orientation

-Orientation is a 2-day program, be sure to set aside both full days.
+Orientation for First-Year students is a 2-day program, be sure to set aside both full days.

 Staying overnight is a mandatory component of your Orientation experience, so you will need to bring: